Skip to content

 Reactive Children (Flux.forValue / Flux.forIndex)

 To render a dynamic list of children, use Flux.forValue or Flux.forIndex.
-When placed at a numeric index, the resulting effect node is treated as a children binder; Flux manages parenting, ordering, and cleanup automatically as the source list changes.
+When placed at a numeric index, the resulting computed node is treated as a children binder; Flux manages parenting, ordering, and cleanup automatically as the source list changes.

 luau